 Analysis of grammatical structures.
 Introduction to phonetics and applied linguistics, and oral practice in various discourse types such as conversation, narration, discussion/debate, presentation.
-Courses conducted mainly in Spanish.
-(PR: SPN 204)
+Courses taught in Spanish.
+(PR: SPN 305/306 or permission)

 335 Latin America: Culture and Civilization.
 3 hrs.
 I.